-In 2016, we only have one Friday the 13th, which is today.
+In 2018, Friday the 13th occurs twice: April 13 and July 13.
 This is a gift to people who associate the day, and the number 13 itself, with bad luck.
 There’s plenty of history to back them up, starting with The Last Supper, with its 13 guests at the table.
 It was also the traditional number of steps leading to the gallows.

 There are more recent examples too.
 Tupac Shakur died on Friday September 13th, 1996.
 Princess Diana died at the 13th pillar of the Pont de l'Alma tunnel in Paris.
 The Space Shuttle Columbia disaster happened on the 113th flight of the shuttle, and Apollo 13 is the only moon-bound mission that failed.
 One Friday the 13th, in 1972, there were two horrible plane crashes; one took the life of all 174 aboard just outside of Moscow, and the other was the infamous crash in the Andes, where the survivors were forced to resort to cannibalism.
 On a Friday the 13th in 1970, a cyclone hit Bangladesh and killed 500,000, and in 1989, on Friday the 13th, the stock market crashed.
 Alfred Hitchcock was born on a Friday the 13th and so were the Olsen Twins. . .we leave the interpretation to you.